cilium/cilium/Documentation/gettingstarted/hubble.rst

 .. include:: k8s-install-download-release.rst

-Pre-load images into the kind cluster so each node does not have to pull
+**(optional, but recommended)** Pre-load Cilium images into the kind cluster so each worker doesn't have to pull them.
-them:

 .. parsed-literal::